 Dry Foods for Cats

 The primary advantage of dry foods is that they can be left out for a long time so that cats can eat when they want to.
-Also, they are good for bulking up cats that tend to be overly lean and fussy about their food.
+Also, they are good for bulking up very skinny cats.
 However, in most cases they’re not the best nutritional choice, particularly for overweight cats because they tend to be high in carbohydrates (see High-Carb Diets for information about the health problems cheap kibble-based diets can trigger in cats).

 Cats that are fed only dry food tend to be permanently dehydrated, putting them at risk for urinary tract problems, so unless cats can be encouraged to drink more water, owners should provide wet food as well.
 Simply adding water to the kibbles is not a good idea, as this encourages the growth of bacteria.

 Dry foods lose their nutritional value by approximately 6 months, so food should be replaced if it reaches this stage.

 Increasingly popular, raw diets comprise raw meat, bones (either ground with the meat or provided separately), a small amount of vegetables in some cases, and nutritional supplements.
 There are a number of risks associated with raw diets: